- Oktoberfest -

 "We're not throwback country," she says of her band, a group of pickers and pounders who add electricity, elasticity and grit to her songs.
 "We're not looking to be in the mainstream, either.
 We just want to fill our own corner of this American southern landscaps."

 Leonard the Band did not set out to sound like anything or anyone in particular.
 They came together and forged a sound uniquely their own.
 Art is their outlet and they wish to share it with fans and new listeners.
 Their influences blend through their music, but do not define it.

 Fate McAfee began writing original music at the age of 20, recorded his first full length studio album at 22 and has played small festivals and coffee shops and dive bars everywhere from the Appalachian Mountains to the Mississippe River, from the streets of New Orleans to theaters in Kentucky. he is from West Tennessee originally and typically plays solo, but collaborated with several talented musicians for his debut album "Little Bill and the Late Fees," recorded in Paducah, Kentucky, where he currently resides.

 Chris Black & the Eagles of Unemployment will join the fun with a local crew who play songs using musical instruments.

-On Broadway there will be 15+ art vendors ranging from screen-printing to jewelry to local florists making traditional flower crowns.
-Joining us this year we have the following art vendors:
+On Broadway we added a plumped up art vendor area with 15+ art vendors ranging from screen-printing to jewelry to local florists making traditional flower crowns.

 The art vendor area will be FREE and open to the public so you don't have to have an Oktoberfest ticket to enjoy a walk down Broadway to see the creativity in our region.